HistoryThis section has been translated automatically.

 Occurrence/EpidemiologyThis section has been translated automatically.

 The incidence of Melkersson-Rosenthal syndrome (MRS) in adults is reported to be 1:1250 (Ziem et al. 2000).
 In children, the full-blown MRS is rare.

 EtiopathogenesisThis section has been translated automatically.

-Unknown, to be discussed: constitutional abnormality, hereditary or acquired disturbance of the autonomous defence system, inflammatory, possibly infection-allergic reactions to different antigens.
+Unknown, discussed are: constitutional anomaly, hereditary or acquired disorder of the autonomic defense system, inflammatory, possibly infectious allergic reactions to different antigens.

 Familial occurrence is reported in about 30% of patients (Feng et al. 2014).
 An autosomal dominant mode of inheritance is discussed.
 Possibly, the responsible gene is located on chromosome 9p11.

 ManifestationThis section has been translated automatically.